Cat Allergy

 What is cat allergy?

 Cat allergy is an abnormal response of the human body’s immune system to allergens produced in the salivary glands (mouth) and sebaceous glands in the skin of a cat.
 The human body produces specific immunoglobulin to the cat allergen (called specific IgE).
-The major allergen causing cat allergy is called Fel d 1 a sticky protein that with grooming gets on a cats fur and with shedding gets dispersed into the environment.
+The major allergen causing cat allergy is called Fel d 1 a sticky protein that with grooming gets on a cat’s fur and with shedding gets dispersed into the environment.

 This allergen is then breathed in by the people in the house and the susceptible people who make the IgE to cat allergen (mainly those who have a family history of eczema, asthma, hay fever or other allergy, although it can be those who do not) become sensitised to the cat allergen and may start to develop symptoms.
 These symptoms caused by the cat allergen are known as cat allergy.
-The level of how severe this is depending on the individual and their allergen tolerance threshold levels.
+The level of how severe this depends on the individual and their allergen tolerance threshold levels.

 On this page: